 Born out of the personal journey of our founder, Dr. Ali Hussain, Nostalgic Remembrance is an unfolding narrative that requires an intimate awareness of self and embracing our journey across the memories of the past to the moments of the present.

-While remembering the vibrant con-fusion between art and religion in the Middle East, Hussain found a cultural crisis facing the American Muslim community, one where art and creativity seam to have been marginalized from the mainstream social discourse.
+While remembering the vibrant con-fusion between art and religion in the Middle East, Hussain found a cultural crisis facing the American Muslim community, one where art and creativity seem to have been marginalized from the mainstream social discourse.
 In turn, Dr. Hussain felt forced to pave his own spiritual path as an Arab, American, Muslim, and artist.